ap766/Cropwise/README.md

 ![q1](https://github.com/ap766/Cropwise/assets/79255079/077f8c21-3873-4fe4-8dd7-513c61ecf282)

 ## RUN THE PROGRAM
-run`model.py` to train our model. run `app.py` to run our flask application.
+run `python model.py ` to train our model. run `python app.py ` to run our flask application.
 It will be up and running!